Don Revie: England

 With England unseeded, Revie was handed opponents for qualifying for the 1978 World Cup of Italy, Finland and Luxembourg.
 Only the winner would progress to the finals.
-Just before the campaign began England suffered a 2–1 defeat to Scotland to finish second in the 1975–76 British Home Championship.
+Just before the campaign began, England suffered a 2–1 defeat to Scotland to finish second in the 1975–76 British Home Championship.
 England made heavy work of both Finland and Luxembourg, winning 4–1 away and 2–1 at home against the Finns and 5–0 at home and 2–0 away against the Luxembourgers.
 The failure to inflict heavier defeats on these sides was ultimately the reason why Italy qualified for the finals on goal difference alone.
-England fell to a 2–0 defeat in Rome where Revie was criticised for his previously untested back four selection of Emlyn Hughes, Dave Clement, Roy McFarland, and Mick Mills; he also played Trevor Brooking out of position and surprised many by selecting Stan Bowles ahead of Stuart Pearson.
+England fell to a 2–0 defeat in Rome, where Revie was criticised for his previously untested back four selection of Emlyn Hughes, Dave Clement, Roy McFarland, and Mick Mills; he also played Trevor Brooking out of position and surprised many by selecting Stan Bowles ahead of Stuart Pearson.
 Sensing that he was disliked by FA chairman Sir Harold Thompson, and with further criticism coming his way after England could only finish third in the 1976–77 British Home Championship, Revie began to look for a way out.
 He missed a friendly with Brazil in Rio de Janeiro for what he claimed was a scouting assignment on the Italians, when in fact he had travelled to Dubai for contract negotiations with the United Arab Emirates.
-Revie asked for his contract with England to be cancelled, which the FA refused to do and the FA offered Revie their full support despite having already approached Bobby Robson to replace him.
+Revie asked for his contract with England to be cancelled but the FA refused although they offered Revie their full support despite having already approached Bobby Robson to replace him.
 The game with Brazil ended in a 0–0 draw, and their tour of South America concluded with draws with Argentina and Uruguay.
 On 12 July 1977, Revie revealed in an exclusive to the Daily Mail that he was quitting the England job to become manager of the UAE.
 The FA suspended Revie from football for ten years on a charge of bringing the game into disrepute; Revie contested his suspension in a lawsuit against the FA, and the court overturned the suspension after ruling that the FA had overreached its powers.

-At the time of Revie's departure, England were three points behind Italy in the qualification group, with two matches remaining, including an encounter with the Italians at Wembley.
+When Revie departed, England were three points behind Italy in the qualification group, with two matches remaining, including an encounter with the Italians at Wembley.
 Revie's replacement Ron Greenwood led the national team to victory in both remaining matches.
-England thus finished level with the Italians on points, but behind them on goal difference.
+England thus finished level with the Italians on points but behind them on goal difference.
 Since only the winner of the group qualified for the finals, England missed their second consecutive World Cup tournament.